Vice President, External Affairs

 Presently, Dixon serves as vice president of external affairs for Swedish.
 He oversees government and community affairs, marketing and communications and new business strategies.
 He was appointed by former Gov. Christine Gregoire to be a trustee of Central Washington University and appointed by Seattle Mayor Greg Nickels to be trustee of the Seattle Public Library System.
 He is a trustee of the Seattle Chamber of Commerce and a member of the Seattle Community Development Roundtable.
 He serves on the Board of the Seattle Alliance for Education.
 In addition, he is a director of the Downtown Seattle Association and is an advisory board member of the Seattle University School of Business.

-If you are a member of the news media and would like to speak with a senior leader at Swedish, contact Ed Boyle in Swedish's Marketing and Communications Department at 206-386-2748 or via email@example.com.
+If you are a member of the news media and would like to speak with a senior leader at Swedish, contact Swedish's Marketing and Communications Department at 206-998-5028 or via firstname.lastname@example.org.